CodeMedic42/constructure/README.md

 ### Array Of

-This will validate that your value is an array.
+This will verify that your value is an array.
 Then for each item of the value it will run the given structure against them.

 ```js
 const structure = Structure.arrayOf(Structure.string()); // Here each item value of the the array must be a string.